Our Charlotte Communities

 Never a Dull Moment in Charlotte

-No matter what you love, you’ll find it—and more—somewhere in this amazing city.
+No matter what you love, you’ll find it—and more— surrounding our Charlotte apartments.
 With art, music, and culture in every neighborhood, from the First Ward to South End Charlotte and beyond, you’ll have your pick of places to visit.

 Charlotte opens the door to a world of fun opportunities for children young and old.
 From Uptown Charlotte to the South End and beyond, the city is brimming with options for the whole family.